d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 A **variable** is information collected or measured on each observational unit or case.
 Each column in a data set will represent a different variable.
 Today we are only measuring one variable on each observational unit.

-4. Identify the variable we are collecting on each observational unit in this study, i.e., what are we measuring on each student?
+4. Identify the variable we are collecting on each observational unit in this study, i.e., what are we measuring on each student?  *Hint*: Your answer to question 1 is the outcome for the variable measured on one observational unit.

 \vspace{.8in}